 Study items to be considered include, but are not limited to:

-What passive optical network ?
+What is the impact of different geographical conditions on optical network infrastructures?

 − What are the appropriate optical access network topologies for urban areas and rural areas taking into consideration the optical fibre demand and the size of the area?

-− What are the key considerations for indoor and outdoor network design taking into account planning and growth?
+− What are the key considerations for indoor and outdoor network design taking into account planning and growth, including fibre needs for IMT-2020/5G deployment?

-− What technical aspects to be considered for fibre deployment are affected by regulatory issues?

 − What are the relevant characteristics of optical access networks for supporting the evolution of PON technologies?

-− What are the optimal methods to enter the user premises and for installing optical fibre cables and other network elements in common parts of the buildings?
+− What are the optimal methods for installing network elements in common parts of the buildings?

 − What are the features needed for BDP (Building Distribution Point)?